 We also plan to launch a number of social enterprises such as a café, horticultural and recycling project, that offer the opportunity for people to gain new skills and experience and employability skills such as team work, punctuality and reliability.

-During 2017, we will launch a Supported Internship Programme in partnership Surrey County Council’s SEND Programme and local colleges (East Surrey College and Nescot) which will see us supporting eight young people with learning disabilities to gain practical skills and work experience.
-Interns will work across Active Prospects in a range of fields from care and support roles, maintenance and office-based roles for up to a year with support to progress to paid jobs.
+In 2017, we launched a Supported Internship Programme in partnership Surrey County Council’s SEND Programme and East Surrey College which will saw us supporting seven young people with learning disabilities to gain practical skills and work experience.
+Interns work across Active Prospects in a range of fields from care and support roles, maintenance and office-based roles for up to a year with support to progress to paid jobs.